programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 **This lesson is for you if** you'd like an entirely free, easy-to-maintain, preservation-friendly, secure website such as a scholarly blog, project website, or online portfolio.
 You'll need to be a Mac user.

-At the end of this lesson, you'll have a basic live website where you can publish content that other people can visit—it will look like [this](http://amandavisconti.github.io/JekyllDemo/)!—and you'll also have some resources to explore if you want to further customize the site.
+**At the end of this lesson**, you'll have a basic live website where you can publish content that other people can visit—it will look like [this](http://amandavisconti.github.io/JekyllDemo/)!—and you'll also have some resources to explore if you want to further customize the site.

+**Requirements:** An apple computer (laptop or desktop), the ability to download and install software on the computer. *Warning:* [an early step](#section2-1) requires the downloading of a piece of software that may take 3-5 hours to download, so you'll want to budget about half an hour to begin the lesson, and then plan on continuing the lesson following a break for this long download.

+**Difficulty level:** Intermediate (this lesson includes use of the command line and git, *but* walks you through anything needed to complete this lesson).
+Forthcoming lessons in the basics of git/GitHub and GitHub Pages will be linked here when available, and provide a good background for anyone wishing for deeper understanding of the technology used in this lesson.

 ## Table of contents
 * [What are static sites, Jekyll, etc. and why might I care?](#section0)